Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: SAGES: Semantic Autonomous Guidance Engine for Space

-\textbf{Training: } After generating the dataset, the transformer is trained using standard teacher forcing for next-token prediction.
-Given a text command describing the high-level intent of the maneuver, the text encoder produces a semantic embedding (cf. Eq.~\eqref{eq:txt_encoder}).
+The transformer is trained via supervised behavior cloning in an autoregressive manner, where the model predicts the next state and control input conditioned on the ground-truth state–action history \cite{chen2021decision}.
+Given an input command describing the high-level intent of the maneuver, the text encoder produces a semantic embedding (cf. Eq.~\eqref{eq:txt_encoder}).
 Because the command corresponds to a trajectory-level instruction rather than a token-ordered sequence, no positional encoding is applied to the text embedding \cite{putterman2021pretraining}.
 This embedding is then concatenated with the constraint signal and the state–action history and fed into a causal transformer.
 The transformer’s output layer splits into two task-specific heads that predict the next state and the next control input, respectively, thereby enabling joint autoregressive rollout conditioned on both semantics and dynamics.
-The loss function over a batch of $B$ trajectories is defined as:
+The training objective minimizes the mean squared error between predicted and ground-truth trajectories, which is computed over a batch of $B$ trajectories as:

 where $\hat{\boldsymbol{x}}_k$ and $\hat{\boldsymbol{u}}_k$ denote the model’s predicted state and control input, and $\boldsymbol{x}_k$ and $\boldsymbol{u}_k$ are their corresponding ground-truth values sampled from the dataset.